Cucumber: Cultivars and pollination

 Most cucumber cultivars are seeded and require pollination.
-For this purpose, thousands of honey beehives are annually carried to cucumber fields just before bloom.
-Cucumbers may also be pollinated via bumblebees and several other bee species.
+For this purpose, thousands of honey beehives are carried to cucumber fields each year just before bloom.
+Cucumbers can be pollinated by bumblebees and several other wild bee species.
 Most cucumbers that require pollination are self-incompatible, thus requiring the pollen of another plant in order to form seeds and fruit.
 Some self-compatible cultivars exist that are related to the 'Lemon cucumber' cultivar.

-A few cultivars of cucumber are parthenocarpic, the blossoms of which create seedless fruit without pollination, which degrades the eating quality of these cultivar.
-In the United States, these are usually grown in greenhouses, where bees are excluded.
-In Europe, they are grown outdoors in some regions, where bees are likewise excluded.
+Some cultivars are parthenocarpic, creating seedless fruit without pollination; these are often grown in greenhouses.
+However, fruit set is significantly higher when bees visit the flowers.

 Traditional cultivars produce male blossoms first, then female, in about equivalent numbers.
 Newer gynoecious hybrid cultivars produce almost all female blossoms.
 They may have a pollenizer cultivar interplanted, and the number of beehives per unit area is increased, but temperature changes induce male flowers even on these plants, which may be sufficient for pollination to occur.

-In 2009, an international team of researchers announced they had sequenced the cucumber genome.

-A study of genetic recombination during meiosis in cucumber provided a high resolution landscape of meiotic DNA double strand-breaks and genetic crossovers.